 Regular Membership – Members over 19 years old who have paid a one-time nonrefundable and nontransferable initiation fee of $250.00.
 Annual dues are $100, and the first year’s dues are included in the $250 initiation fee.

 Family Membership – Spouses and dependent children (under the age of 19) of a regular member are $20 per person annually.
 (Flying youth see article 1 in by-laws.)

 Youth Membership – Youth under the age of 19 are $20 annually.
 Youth may not bring guests to the field or be sponsors.

 BOARD OF DIRECTORS: The Board of Directors shall be the primary policy and decision-making body of NURCAC with responsibility for assuring membership and organizational compliance with the Constitution, By- Laws and other regulations and guidelines included and necessitated via AMA charter regulations.
 It is also responsible for the preparation of yearly capital and expense budgets and the conservation of NURCAC assets.
 It shall have the authority to delegate its powers, as it deems necessary.
-These responsibilities may include safety officers, treasurer, communication, and so forth.
-Members must be a fully paid member in good standing for at least five years before becoming eligible to be a board member.
+These responsibilities may include safety officers, treasurer, Communication, and so forth.
+Members must be a fully paid member in good standing for at least three consecutive years before becoming eligible to be a board member.

 Board meetings will be at the call of the President; other Board Members may request a meeting for a special purpose.
 The current President will call the first Board Meeting of the newly elected Directors including the carry over Directors.
 This meeting will take place prior to the January meeting.
 At that time the Board of Directors will elect a President, Vice-President, Secretary, Treasurer and Safety Officer from the members of the Board.
 The President, Vice-President and Treasurer will serve as Trustees of the Corporation.
 Additional officers, as necessary will be elected at this time.
 Any request to the board from members must be in writing.